About

 (iii) cultural-artistic, comprising exhibitions, performances, staged events, and use of heritage materials.

 Contesting Migration is a collaboration between researchers based at Durham University and the University of Cyprus.
-It also partners with the University of Granada and the University of Siena in research and engagement on the ground, collaborating in field activities and the design of public outputs.
+It also partners with the University of Granada in research and engagement on the ground.
+This includes collaborating in field activities and the design of public outputs.
 We also work with legal experts and artists to produce materials of relevance to those concerned.

 Funders: